 In truth Clermont-Ferrand was never likely to survive as a venue for the French GP for long.
 The world's most complete and modern circuit sprang up at Paul Ricard in 1971 and the French GP moved away, never to return.
 Clermont-Ferrand soldiered on, continuing to host races for the Trophées d'Auverne over the next decade, though increasingly it became shunned by international racing as concerns about the public roads' dangerous nature rose.
 In 1980 three marshals were killed during a touring car race and the writing was on the wall; with no room to provide run-off areas on the mountain section, the classic course finally closed to racing in 1988.

-Today the circuit is still kept busy with a calendar of local races, track days and driving courses ensuring year-round activity.
-For those wanting a glimpse of the past, the old route up in the hills still exists as public roads, allowing everyone the chance to follow in the wheeltracks of their racing heroes.
+While the future is very much geared towards electric mobility, for those wanting a glimpse of the past, the old route up in the hills still can still be driven as public roads, allowing everyone the chance to follow in the wheel-tracks of their racing heroes.